OfficeDev/office-js-docs-pr/docs/design/add-in-icons-fresh.md

 ## Icon colors

 > [!NOTE]
 > These color guidelines are for ribbon icons used in [Add-in commands](add-in-commands.md).
-These icons are not rendered with Microsoft UI Fabric and the color palette is different from the palette described at [Microsoft UI Fabric | Colors | Shared](https://fluentfabric.azurewebsites.net/#/color/shared).
+These icons are not rendered with Fluent UI and the color palette is different from the palette described at [Microsoft UI Fabric | Colors | Shared](https://fluentfabric.azurewebsites.net/#/color/shared).

 Office icons have a limited color palette.
 Use the colors listed in the following table to guarantee seamless integration with the Office UI.
 Apply the following guidelines to the use of color: